-The e-commerce market is ever growing, with more and more businesses left with no choice but to establish an online presence to be sustainable.
-And an emerging important aspect of e-commerce success is e-commerce personalization.
+The e-commerce market is ever-growing, with more and more businesses left with no choice but to establish an online presence to be sustainable.
+And an increasingly important aspect of e-commerce success is e-commerce personalization.
 Here is what we can learn about personalization from the veterans of the e-commerce industry.

 If you’re looking for inspiration on how to personalize or some convincing on why to personalize, then look no further.

 Let’s take a look at e-commerce personalization examples from the top brands who are absolutely nailing personalization.

 Amazon.com – Personalization every step of the way

 If you’ve been looking into e-commerce personalization, then seeing Amazon on this list is really no surprise.

 Established in the USA in the year 1994, Amazon is one of the very first e-businesses, which still functions and thrives to this day.

 Amazon’s constant need to innovate and elevate brought about them pioneering e-commerce personalization by first introducing it into e-commerce over 20 years ago.
 And it has only gotten better over time making it a crucial e-commerce personalization example.

 Amazon offers a highly-personalized shopping experience to all its users.
 Their focus is on making shopping easier for customers.
 Amazon’s high-functioning recommendation system along with many other personalized features makes this possible.

 Amazon tracks absolutely everything their customers do through Big Data Analytics; this is the foundation of their successful personalization strategy.
 You can’t sell to your customers what they want if you don’t know what they want.